rmsk2/rustpwman/README.md

 ### Copy with template

 Sometimes it is useful to only retrieve part of an entry like for instance that part where the password, the user-id or the URL of a website is stored. `rustpwman` allows you to do that via so called template strings.
-If a template string followed by a colon appears at the start of a line then the rest of the line defines the value which can be retrieved seperately through this menu item.
+If a template string *followed by a colon and a space character* appears at the start of a line then the rest of the line defines the value which can be retrieved seperately through this menu item.
 Lets asumme there is a line `Password: super-password` in an entrie's content and `Password` is defined as a template string.
 Then you could retrieve the password (where leading or trailing white space is trimmed) through this menu entry.
 What strings are considered template strings can be configured  via the `cfg` command or by editing `rustpwman`'s config file.

 ![](/template.png?raw=true "Selecting a template string")